singleplatform-eng/ansible-users/README.md

 The following attributes are required for each user:

 * username - The user's username.
-* name - The full name of the user (gecos field)
+* name - The full name of the user (gecos field).
-* home - the home directory of the user to create (optional, defaults to /home/username)
+* home - The home directory of the user to create (optional, defaults to /home/username).
 * uid - The numeric user id for the user (optional).
 This is required for uid consistency across systems.
 * gid - The numeric group id for the group (optional).
-Otherwise, the uid will be used
+Otherwise, the uid will be used.
-* password - If a hash is provided then that will be used, but otherwise the account will be locked
+* password - If a hash is provided then that will be used, but otherwise the account will be locked.
 * update_password - This can be either 'always' or 'on_create'
   - 'always' will update passwords if they differ. (default)
   - 'on_create' will only set the password for newly created users.
-* group - optional primary group override
+* group - Optional primary group override.
-* groups - a list of supplementary groups for the user.
+* groups - A list of supplementary groups for the user.
-* profile - a string block for setting custom shell profiles
+* profile - A string block for setting custom shell profiles
-* ssh_key - This should be a list of ssh keys for the user (optional).
-Each ssh key should be included directly and should have no newlines.
+* ssh_key - This should be a list of SSH keys for the user (optional).
+Each SSH key should be included directly and should have no newlines.
 * generate_ssh_key - Whether to generate a SSH key for the user (optional, defaults to no).